 |

-Lots are programmed to close in lot number order, every 40 seconds - with one main exception.
-If a bid is received in the last 20 seconds, the auction software continues to keep the lot open for a further 20 seconds.
-This allows live bidders to respond to any outstanding proxy bids, and also lessens the chances of a clever bidder getting in 'just in time' and stopping other people doing so.
+Lots are programmed to close in lot number order, every 20 seconds - with one main exception.
+If a bid is received in the last 20 seconds, the auction software continues to keep the lot open for a further amount of time.

 |